 A pregnant student must inform the Program Director and each classroom/clinical instructor of pregnancy status.
+Notification of pregnancy by the student will remain confidential.
 A pregnant student will be required to sign a Release and Waiver of Liability and Assumption of Risk Agreement prior to clinical assignments.
 This must be submitted and signed by her licensed obstetrical provider, by the 13th week of pregnancy.
 The statement should state the student can participate in clinical and whether the student has any activity or lifting restrictions.
 The student is responsible for informing faculty of any change during her pregnancy which affects her ability to perform clinically.
 Any changes must be documented by a licensed obstetrical provider and submitted to the Program Director immediately.